-Registration is in full swing for our 5-8th grade programs that begin this Fall and classes are fulling up quickly.
+Don’t miss out… Registration now for our 5-8th grade programs that begin soon in the Oklahoma City and Edmond areas and classes are fulling up quickly.
+We have a waiting list for some of the groups.

 And yes, a deposit can still be made to secure their spot!